AlirezaHPC/365-examples-from-JavaScript/README.md

 A) The method finds the common elements of the two arrays
 B) The method finds the community of two arrays
-C) The method returns the difference between the two arrays Use numbers to determine which actions to perform
+C) The method returns the difference between the two arrays
 120: Write a program that displays the address of a file as (C: \ ProgramData \ Adobe \ ARM \ {291AA914-A987-4CE9-BD63-AC0A92D435E5})
 121: Write a program that displays your first and last name with a space.
 To do this, use the control characters.
 122: Write a program that displays a dictionary of students' names and grades.
 Then take the student's name from the input and display its grade